MPAS-Atmosphere Tutorial

 Future MPAS Tutorials

-In 2024, the MPAS team, in collaboration with National Centre for Atmospheric Science UK, will offer an additional tutorial in Edinburgh on 21-25 October.
-Both MPAS model and MPAS/JEDI are planned.
+The MPAS team, in collaboration with National Centre for Atmospheric Science UK, will offer an in-person tutorial in St. Andrews, Scotland on 23-27 June 2025.
+Tutorials for both MPAS-Atmosphere and MPAS-JEDI are planned for this event.
+Please visit this page for more information: https://ncas.ac.uk/study-with-

 About MPAS-Atmosphere